algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/BSTExp.md

 of the root node of t.
 Similarly, we refer to the *parent* of a node;
 the root node of the whole tree has no parent and other nodes have one parent.
-Typically t is represented as *a pointer to* a record and t.key etc are the fields of the record *pointed to* by t.
-Binary search trees are *ordered*, so keys in the left subtree are smaller (or equal to) the key in the root and keys in the right subtree are greater (or equal to) the key in the root.
+Typically t is represented as *a pointer to* a record and t.key etc are the fields of the record *pointed to* by t (this notation is different from most programming languages that support explicit pointers).
+Binary search trees
+are *ordered*, so keys in the left subtree are smaller (or equal to) the key in the root and keys in the right subtree are greater (or equal to) the key in the root.
 Normally there is additional data in each node as well as the key, disregarded in AIA because it doesn't affect the algorithms.

-## Search

-BST search traverses down the tree starting from the root.
-At each stage it compares the key we are searching for with the key in the node.
-If they are equal the search stops sucessfully.
-Otherwise we go to the left or right, depending on the comparison between the keys, and continue.
-If we reach an Empty subtree the search terminates unsucessfully.

 ## Insertion